What’s Wrong with Today’s Church?

 - Old Covenant patriarchs and prophets are used as our best examples of righteous behavior.
 This can be very confusing because most of them followed the Law of Moses.
 They delighted in the Law, meditated on it day and night, and were instructed they’d be healthy and wealthy by doing so (see Psalm 1:1-3, Romans 7:22).
-What’s odd is, although obsessed with the Law, much of the writings in the Old Testament expressed their infatuation with the commandments in the Law.
+What’s odd is, although obsessed with the Law, much of the writings in the Old Testament expressed their infatuation and frustration with the commandments in the Law.
 This is not how the New Covenant works.
-Jesus put the Jewish health-wealth preachers to shame.
+In fact, Jesus put the hypocritical Jewish health-wealth preachers to shame.
 He said, “What good would it be to gain the whole world yet forfeit your soul?” to those who had grown up being taught the Law’s principles (see Matthew 16:26).
 He said, “It would be more difficult for a camel to fit through the eye of a needle, than for a person who’s gotten rich from following the Law to enter heaven” (see Mark 10:25).
 He also said, “Healthy people don’t need a doctor” to the Pharisees, basically calling them sick (see Matthew 9:9-12).
 On this side of the Cross, Jesus’ Spirit is our example of holiness and righteous behavior, not Law-followers nor anyone from the Old Testament.
-It’s good to respect and glean from their lives, but they longed for what we now have which is God’s presence in us, guiding us, and keeping us secure forever!
+It’s good to respect and glean from parts of their lives, but they longed for what we now have which is God’s presence in us, guiding us, and keeping us secure forever!
 We are spiritually rich and healthy!
 (See Romans 6:14, 10:14, Galatians 3:24,25, 2 Corinthians 3:7-17, Hebrews 11:39,40, Ephesians 1:3).